Cequallium/whispers/README.txt

 [ whisper ]

     an ode to plaintext
-    a breeding ground for exploits
-    a plaintext file server
-    fit for whispers from the void
+    fit for whispers from a void

+also this probably has tons of vulnerabilities
 _____________________________________________________________

 Copyright (c) 2024 Cequallium.
 All Rights Reserved.